dlguswo333/react-window-infinite-scroll/package/README.md

 ```

 # Changelog
+## v0.0.5
+- Remove force rerendering code as it may fall into an infinite rerendering loop.

 ## v0.0.4
 - Improve `loadMoreItems` may not execute properly.
   - Fix `loadMoreItems` may not work when it loads items synchronously.